Peter Shilton

 Peter Leslie Shilton CBE (born 18 September 1949) is an English former professional footballer who played as a goalkeeper.

-His 30-year career included spells at 11 clubs and he has the distinction of playing over 1,000 league games, including in excess of 100 for each of five different clubs.
-During his time at Nottingham Forest, Shilton won many honours, including two European Cups, a UEFA Super Cup, the First Division championship, and the Football League Cup.
+Shilton's 31-year career included spells at 11 clubs and he has the unique distinction of playing over 1,000 English league games, including in excess of 100 for five clubs.
+During his time at Nottingham Forest, he won many honours, including two European Cups, a UEFA Super Cup, the First Division championship, and the Football League Cup.

 Shilton represented England at the FIFA World Cup in 1982, 1986 (where Diego Maradona scored two famous goals against him) and 1990, and the UEFA European Championship in 1980 and 1988.
 Despite not making his World Cup finals debut until the age of 32, Shilton has played in 17 finals matches, and shares the record of 10 clean sheets in World Cup finals matches with French goalkeeper Fabien Barthez.

-He holds the all-time record for the most competitive appearances in world football – 1,390.
-With 125 caps, Shilton is also the England national team's most-capped player.
+Shilton holds the record for matches played in the English Football League and the Football League Cup and held the all-time record for the most competitive appearances in world football (1,387) until 2025.
+With 125 caps, he is the England men's most-capped player.
 The IFFHS ranked Shilton among the top ten goalkeepers of the 20th century in 2000.

 Club career

 Leicester City

 Shilton was a 13-year-old pupil at King Richard III Boys School in Leicester, when he started training at schoolboy level with his local club Leicester City in 1963.
 He caught the eye of first-team goalkeeper Gordon Banks, who commented to the coach about how promising he was.

 In May 1966, a 16-year-old Shilton made his debut for Leicester against Everton and his potential was quickly spotted to the extent that the Leicester City management sided with their teenage prodigy and soon sold World Cup winner Banks to Stoke City.
 Shilton settled into first team life thereafter, even managing to score a goal at The Dell against Southampton in October 1967 direct from a clearance at the opposite end of the pitch; the Southampton goalkeeper Campbell Forsyth misjudged Shilton's long punt upfield, which, instead of splashing harmlessly in the mud, spun off the pitch and flew over Forsyth's head into the goal.
 Leicester won the game 5–1.

-The following season Leicester had a mixed season, suffering relegation from the First Division but reaching the FA Cup Final at Wembley; 19-year-old Shilton became one of the event's youngest-ever goalkeepers.
+The following season Leicester had a mixed season, suffering relegation from the First Division (they were promoted back to the top tier as champions two seasons later) but reaching the FA Cup Final at Wembley; 19-year-old Shilton became one of the event's youngest-ever goalkeepers.
 It did not go his way, however, as a single goal from Manchester City's Neil Young early in the match was enough to win the game.
 Despite the many honours and accolades which were to come Shilton's way, he would not appear in an FA Cup Final again.
+He reached the semi-finals with Leicester in 1974, but Liverpool won the match after a replay.